 Many teams that we speak with are time poor and lack the human resources they need for projects that deliver genuine value to their business.
 As businesses realize the critical importance of maintaining focus on business objectives, managed cloud solutions have become increasingly popular over the last few years.

 The AWS Instance Scheduler seems straightforward to deploy and use.
 There are hidden complexities in the nature of its implementation, configuration, and maintenance.
 These problems are compounded in enterprises, with complex, large, multi-account environments and distinct teams with different requirements.

 GorillaStack provides enterprise-grade automation software as a managed service to addresses the needs of both the business and end users.
 These features include:

-GorillaStack has been designed for large, dynamic teams and continues to be developed by their feedback.
+GorillaStack is designed for large, dynamic teams and continues to be developed by their feedback.
 Some examples of significant features differences that make a difference to users: